jaydenaung/K8s-SAProbe/README.md

-# Kubernetes Security Scripts

-Just a repo to share some useful scripts I've used in Kubernetes security labs.
-You could definitely use Kubernetes CLI to achieve the same result manually and repeatedly for each and every pods but why not automate it, right?
-I'll keep adding new scripts to this repo whenever I come across new use cases.

-## Pre-requisites
-- The bash scripts will use Kubernetes CLI such as **kubectl**. ( Download `kubectl` [here](https://kubernetes.io/docs/tasks/tools/))

-- The Kubernetes user does not need to have access to Secrets and ConfigMaps.
-But the user needs to be able to `exec` into pods.

-# Scripts
+# SAProbe #

-## 1. SAProbe -  Discovers Exposed Secrets/ConfigMaps Using Service Accounts in Pods

 Have you ever wondered, in a Kubernetes cluster, if the "service accounts" that are being mounted on the pods have access to "Secrets" stored in un-encrypted etcd database, and ConfigMaps (and they shouldn't)?
 Sometimes your Kubernetes user's permission may be configured according to least-privilege principle, but that might not be the case for some service accounts.
 Sometimes such service accounts were created "Not Accidentally".

+## About the Tool

-This is a script to probe Kubernetes Secrets and ConfigMaps using the permission of "Service Accounts" mounted on each pod in a namespace.
+SAProbe is a script that scans Kubernetes pods and discovers Secrets and ConfigMaps using the permission of "Service Accounts" mounted on each pod in a namespace.
 This will allow you to know whether any excessive role that can have access to Secrets and ConfigMaps is being bound to service account that is used by the pods in a namespace.
-Download the script here - [sa_probe.sh](scripts/sa_probe.sh).
+Download the tool here - [sa_probe.sh](scripts/sa_probe.sh).

-> Note: This will only work on the linux Pods which have `curl` installed.
+> Note: This will only work on linux Pods which have `curl` installed.

+## Pre-requisites
+- SAProbe script will use Kubernetes command-line tool **kubectl**. ( Download `kubectl` [here](https://kubernetes.io/docs/tasks/tools/) if the system you will run the tool on does not already have it.)

+- The Kubernetes user does not need to have access to Secrets and ConfigMaps.
+But the user needs to have `get` access on pods, and be able to `exec` into pods.

 ### How to

-- In the script, update the $NAMESPACE variable according to your requirement.
-The default is `default` namespace.
+- Once you've downloaded the [script](scripts/sa_probe.sh), update the $NAMESPACE variable according to your requirement.
+The default value is `default`.

 ```bash
 NAMESPACE=default
 ```

-- Execute the script
+- Simply execute the script

 ```bash
 ./sa_probe.sh
 ```

-### Expected Result
+### Expected Output

-You will probably see a rather lengthy report because the probe ran against each and every pod it can find.
+You will probably see a rather lengthy report because SAProbe runs against each and every pod it can find.
 It will return all Secrets, ConfigMaps discovered using the permission of service accounts mounted on pods in a namespace.

 If you scroll through it, you might probably find secrets stored in un-encrypted `etcd` database like the one below: